Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `port`

-Port of the Hashicorp Vault server.
+Port of the HashiCorp Vault server.
 Default is 8200.

 === "Syntax"